lazy-ocean/lazy-ocean/_bits/bits.md

 concert: "JMSN"
 movie: "Anatony of a Fall"
 album: "Life is a Killer by Love Fame Tragedy"
-book: "Passing by Nella Larsen"
+book: "The Sea by John Banville"
 podcast: "You're Dead to Me"
 ---